 List of content you will read in this article:

 Linux system allows the users to make the required changes to the files.
 For this, many text editors are available for carrying out easy changes.
 Not only this, you can run various commands from the command-line interface for editing the files.
-In this article, we will be discussing various text editors along with other command-line commands for making the desired file changes.
+In this article, we will discuss how to edit file in Linux on various text editors and other command-line commands for making the desired file changes.

-If you want to make the changes to the file, you can open the Vi editor in the command-line terminal.
+You can open the Vi editor in the command-line terminal if you want to change a file.
 Once the terminal is open, you can type of below command to open the file in the Vi editor.

 vi <filename_NEW> or <filename_EXISTING>

-If you provide the file name that exists already then the Vi editor will open this file in the editing mode for you.
-But if you provide the file name that does not exist then it will create a new file for you.
+If you provide the file name that exists already, then the Vi editor will open this file in editing mode for you.
+But if you provide a file name that does not exist, it will create a new file for you.

-If you are working with the Vi editor, then you must understand the VI Editing commands for seamless and efficient working.
+If you are working with the Vi editor, you must understand the VI Editor commands for seamless and efficient working.
 It will speed up the editing process by entering direct commands.
 Below are some Vi commands-

 - i – this command will allow you to Insert wherever your cursor is (goes into insert mode)